Cinema Sabaya: Release

 Before its debut, in June 2021 the film was picked up by French sales company, Memento International.
 The film later debuted at the 2021 Jerusalem Film Festival and was then commercially released in Israel by United King (September 2022).
 In November 2022 it was picked up by Kino Lorber for North American distribution rights.

 Reception

-Awards and Nominations
+Awards and nominations

 Cinema Sabaya won the Best Debut Film Award at the Jerusalem Festival and five Ophir Awards: Ophir Award for Best Feature Film, Ophir Award for Best Director to Orit Fouks Rotem, Ophir Award for Best Supporting Actress awarded to Joanna Said, Ophir Award for Best Costume Design awarded to Rachel Ben Dahan, Ophir Award for Best Casting awarded to Emanuel Meyer.
 The film won the Weil Bloch Award for 2021.
 The award was presented by Gal Gadot.
-The film is nominated to represent Israel in the category of the best foreign film in the Oscar.
+The film was nominated to represent Israel in the category of best foreign film at the Oscars.